pypa/packaging.python.org/source/tutorials/installing-packages.rst

 For more information, see the `virtualenv <http://virtualenv.pypa.io>`_ docs or the `venv`_ docs.

+In both of the above cases, Windows users should _not_ use the `source` command, but should rather run the `activate` script directly from the command shell.
+The use of `source` under Unix shells ensures that the virtual environment's variables are set within the current shell, and not in a subprocess (which then disappears, having no useful effect).

 Managing multiple virtual environments directly can become tedious, so the :ref:`dependency management tutorial <managing-dependencies>` introduces a